griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 Shows **basic examples** where two or more suspended functions can be executed in parallel, the first result to complete successfully will be used and the rest will be cancelled, ending the nearest coroutine scope.

-Useful for [Happy Eyeballs](https://www.rfc-editor.org/rfc/rfc8305) or other fast fallback algorithm is required.
+Useful for [Happy Eyeballs](https://www.rfc-editor.org/rfc/rfc8305) or another fast fallback algorithm is required.

 ---